microsoft/TypeScript-Handbook/pages/Enums.md

 function f(x: E) {
     if (x !== E.Foo || x !== E.Bar) {
         //             ~~~~~~~~~~~
         // Error!
-Operator '!==' cannot be applied to types 'E.Foo' and 'E.Bar'.
+This condition will always return 'true' since the types 'E.Foo' and 'E.Bar' have no overlap.
     }
 }
 ```